Connected workflow diagram with steps, decision nodes, and an AI assistant orchestrating a multi-step automation

 “When a Typeform on usecarly.com is submitted, post the lead in #sales-leads on Slack, add them to HubSpot, and reply with my Calendly link.”

-Typeform trigger → Slack message → HubSpot create contact → Gmail reply with template.
+Typeform trigger → Slack message → HubSpot create contact → Gmail reply.

 Failed payment alert